Health Symptoms suggest that treating your water is necessary

-Hard water is water with high mineral count.
-It usually contains calcium, magnesium, and trace amounts of other minerals that the water naturally accumulates as it’s routed to your home.
-Homes all over the world have hard water, and as more minerals dissolve in the water, it can get even worse.
+Hard water is water with high calcium, magnesium content, and trace amounts of other minerals that the water naturally accumulates as it’s routed to your home.
+Homes all over the world may have hard water, and as more minerals dissolve in the water, it can get even worse.

-Hard water is generally considered safe to drink and wash with, though we would not recommend it.
+Hard water is generally considered safe to drink and wash with.
 There are disadvantages to using hard water in your home.
 It can result in mineral deposits that can discolor your sinks and bathtub.
 You could also find that you have higher energy bills than others because your appliances have to work harder.

 Even though hard water is safe to drink, it can affect your health and body in some ways.
 Here are some signs hard water may be affecting your health.

 The most common health problem from hard water is skin irritation.
 If you notice your skin is very dry and itchy after you shower, this could be the result of hard water.

 Some studies have shown that hard water can lead to eczema, and very dry skin is common in homes with hard water as well.
 Certain products like soaps and shampoos can’t dissolve properly in very hard water because of the high mineral levels.
 As a result, residue from these products can remain on your skin, causing irritation.

 The high level of minerals in your hard water supply can lead these minerals to build up on your scalp.
 These minerals can lead to flakes and a very dry scalp.
 Over time, you may also notice hair loss if you continue washing with hard water.

 Issues from Excessive Magnesium

 If you consume hard water with magnesium levels that are too high, you could potentially experience health issues.
 Magnesium helps to regulate nerve and muscle function in the body, so it is important, but you can get too much of a good thing.